inkarkat/vim-EntryComplete/README.md

     myxomatosis|mixi|A usually fatal viral disease of rabbits.
 ```

-The default configuration checks for entries in entries/{filetype}.txt and
+The default global configuration checks for entries in entries/{filetype}.txt
-entries/{filetype}/\*.txt in each 'runtimepath' directory, usually in your
+and entries/{filetype}/\*.txt in each 'runtimepath' directory, usually in your
 user's configuration in ~/.vim/entries/.
 You can add additional directories to be checked via
 g:EntryComplete\_FiletypeEntriesPath or b:EntryComplete\_FiletypeEntriesPath.